Day Trade Forex : Your Best Source For Educational Forex Information

 * Some of these "ECNs" may not be true ECNs, and you may be going through a dealing desk.
 It is impossible to verify for sure because of the lack of regulation governing forex brokers.
 Just because they say they are an ECN, doesn't make it true.

-The industry needs to enforce better “truth in advertising” laws, and we’re seeing that more and more.
 You can’t pretend that you aren’t a dealing desk just because people like to hear you say that, but then make your money in the spread.
-If you aren’t charging a fee for providing a customer with an execution, then by definition, you are a dealing desk.
-Period.

 Summary